itisusama-writer/152410/chapter-10.md

 Ayesha felt tears prick her eyes.
 "I'm losing you."

 "No." Areeba stepped forward and took Ayesha's hands.
 Her grip was warm, solid, real.
 "You're not losing me.
 I'm still here.
-I'm still your cousin, your sister, your friend.
+I'm still your favorite, your sister, your friend.
 I'm just... more now.
 We're more.
 And I need you to accept that.
 To accept us."

 "And if I can't?"
 Ayesha's voice broke.
 "If I think this is wrong and dangerous and I need to tell someone?"